Oil plunges 20% as another virus-fueled trading week begins

-NEW YORK (AP) — Oil prices are plunging amid worries that an OPEC dispute will lead an economy weakened by COVID-19 to be awash in an oversupply of crude.
+NEW YORK (AP) — Oil prices are plunging as a dispute among producers could lead a global economy weakened by COVID-19 to be awash in an oversupply of crude.

 The dramatic losses follow a 10.1% drop for U.S. oil on Friday, which was its biggest loss in more than five years.
 Prices are falling as Saudi Arabia, Russia and other oil-producing countries argue how much to cut production in order to prop up prices.

-Demand is falling as people cut back on travel around the world.
+Demand for energy is falling as people cut back on travel around the world.
 The worry is that the new coronavirus will slow economies sharply, meaning even less demand.

+Stephen Innes, chief markets strategist at AxiCorp, called reports that Saudi Arabia could increase its oil production in order to gain market share a “shock-and-awe” strategy.

+The oil market has seen arguments like this before.
+In 2014, OPEC held off production cuts in order to hold onto market share in the face of a resurgent U.S. oil industry.
+That led to oil to tumble from over $100 a barrel to below $40 by 2015.

-It’s been a brutal and dizzying couple weeks for financial markets worldwide.
+This most recent plummet for oil adds another punch to what’s already been a brutal and dizzying couple weeks for financial markets worldwide.
 The U.S. stock market is down 12.2% since setting its record last month on worries about how much corporate profits will fall because of COVID-19.
+It’s set on Monday to mark the 11th anniversary of hitting bottom after the 2008 financial crisis.

+Treasury yields have plummeted to record lows as investors pile into anything that looks safe, almost regardless of how little it pays.
+The 10-year Treasury yield pierced below 1% for the first time on Tuesday, only to breach 0.70% Friday.

 The virus usually leaves people with only mild to moderate symptoms, but because it’s new, experts can’t say for sure how far it will ultimately spread and how much damage it will do, both to health and to the economy.
 The number of cases has reached 109,000 globally, and Italy on Sunday tried to quarantine a region holding more than a quarter of its population in hopes of corralling it.